Hinton Rowan Helper: The Impending Crisis of the South

-The book, which was a combination of statistical charts and provocative prose, attracted little attention until 1859, when it was widely reprinted in a condensed volume called the Compendium by Northern opponents of slavery.
+Helper's book, which was a combination of statistical charts and provocative prose, attracted little attention when it was published in 1857, but in 1859 it was widely distributed in a condensed volume called the Compendium, with the endorsement of a number of Republican leaders.

 Helper concluded that slavery hurt the Southern economy by preventing economic development and industrialization and was the main reason why the South's economic progress was inferior to the North's (according to the results of the 1850 census).
 Helper spoke on behalf of the majority of Southern whites of moderate means—the Plain Folk of the Old South—who he said were oppressed by a small but politically dominant aristocracy of wealthy slave owners.
-Per W. E. B. Du Bois, Andrew Johnson "early became a follower" of Helper, and "used his figures".
+According to W. E. B. Du Bois, Andrew Johnson "early became a follower" of Helper, and "used his figures".

-The reaction in the South was very negative.
-John Spencer Bassett studied the issue and observed in 1898 that circulating Helper's book could be the basis of criminal charges.
-Politicians often accused each other of having read it, but many of the most successful politicians read it and used its observations of the negative effects of slavery as the basis of their attempts to solve some of the problems Helper pointed out slavery caused.
+The reaction in the South was extremely negative.
+John Spencer Bassett studied the issue and concluded that distributing The Impending Crisis could be the basis of criminal charges.
+Politicians often accused each other of having read it, but many of the most successful politicians read it and used its observations of the negative effects of slavery as the basis of their attempts to solve some of the problems Helper pointed out were caused by the slave system.

 In his 1867 essay, "War of races.
 By whom it is sought to be brought about.
 Considered in two letters, with copious extracts from the recent work of Hilton [sic] R. Helper", John Harmer Gilmer calls Helper "a profane miscreant", one of many insults directed at Helper in that essay.

 The book has few references to black people; its focus is on denouncing slavery as an economic institution.
 It generated a furor in the South, where authorities banned its possession and distribution and burned copies that it seized.
 Between 1857 and 1861, nearly 150,000 copies of the book were circulated.
 "In December 1859 Democrats returning to Congress reacted with astonishment and indignation when it was discovered that sixty-eight Republicans had endorsed a shortened compendium version to be used as campaign literature in the presidential election of 1860".
-Opponents blocked the election of Republican John Sherman as speaker because he had endorsed the book.
+Opponents blocked the election of Republican John Sherman as speaker because he had endorsed the Compendium.